 Anna Munk

-“The works in fact seem to evaporate as we watch them—a sentiment underscored by a subtle odor of powder room or damp, alluding to musty museum storage.
+“The works in fact seem to evaporate as we watch them—a sentiment underscored by a subtle odour of powder room or damp, alluding to musty museum storage.
 In Munk’s paintings solidity is over; changing, aging, dissolution are imminent.”

 — Rhea Dall, Director and Chief Curator, O—Overgaden, December 2025